akissinger/dodo/README.md

 ## Install and run

-Make sure you have Python 3.7+ and [PyQt5](https://riverbankcomputing.com/software/pyqt/intro).
-Clone Dodo with:
+Dodo requires Python 3.7+ and [PyQt5](https://riverbankcomputing.com/software/pyqt/intro) 5.15 or above.
+You can install the latest git version of Dodo and its dependencies using [pip](https://pypi.org/project/pip/):

     % git clone https://github.com/akissinger/dodo.git
+    % cd dodo
+    % pip install .

-Then, add the `bin/` subdirectory to your `PATH` and run with:
+Then, run Dodo with:

     % dodo

-An optional Python dependency is [lxml](https://lxml.de/) for some limited HTML sanitization, which is off by default (see the next section for switching it on).
+If you don't have it already, you may need to add `~/.local/bin` to your `PATH`.

 ## Configuration